gauthamkrishna-g/gauthamkrishna-g.github.io/projects.md

 #### Tools & Framework: Python | Numpy | TensorFlow | Keras | OpenCV
 ✔ Developed a real-time classification of Tamil Characters (uyir ezhuthukal).<br>
 ✔ Utilized a 3-layer Convolutional Neural Network (CNN) followed by feed-forward nets with BatchNorm and Dropouts to achieve an efficiency of ~96%.<br>
-✔ Currently working on scaling the same to other characters in Tamil (mei ezhuthukal and a combination - uyir mei ezhuthukal).<br>
+✔ Currently working on scaling the same to other characters in Tamil (mei ezhuthukal and a combination of the same- uyir mei ezhuthukal).<br>

 ### <span class="fa fa-file about-icon"></span> <u>Deep Learning Projects</u>
 #### Language & Framework: Python | Numpy | PyTorch | Tensorflow